Phil-Barber/Tasker/README.md

 ### Members
 A member represents a single user
 A Member belongs to one Organisation
-Members can be assigned to groups
+Members can be assigned to Groups
-Members can be assigned to teams
+Members can be assigned to Teams
-Members can be in multiple groups/teams
+Members can be in multiple Groups/Teams

 ### Groups
 Groups are collections of Members
-Groups can be assigned to teams
+Groups can be assigned to Teams
-Groups can have multiple teams
+Groups can have multiple Teams

 ### Teams
 Teams are collections of Groups and Members
-Teams can have leaders - selected from one of the members in the team or from within a group
+Teams can have leaders - selected from one of the members in the Team or from within a Group
 Teams can have multiple leaders

 ### Organisation